The Manu National Park

 From the Manu Wildlife Center, you can enjoy guided tours through the Amazon Rainforest to spot several different monkeys and colorful birds.
 This is also one of the best places in Amazonia to see the large and colorful macaw parrots.
 You can visit a very large clay lick where hundreds of parrots visit the clay.
-This allows for fantastic photography opportunities as you witness the incredible display of sound and color.
+Here, you will have some fantastic photography opportunities as you witness the incredible display of sound and color.
 These deeper rainforest lodges are the best lodges in Peru for seeing the most animals and fascinating plants

-Not only close to a macaw clay lick, the Manu Wildlife Center is also closeby to a tapir lick and hide to see the largest land mammal in South America.
+Not only close to a macaw clay lick, the Manu Wildlife Center is also near a hide overlooking a clay lick frequented by tapir, which is the largest land mammal in South America.
 Combined with these iconic Amazon Rainforest animals, you will also tour an oxbow lake to spot giant river otters.
 If this wasn’t enough, guests at the Manu Wildlife Center have a 10% chance of spotting jaguar near the Manu River.

-Manu also includes forests on the Andes such as the highly diverse cloud forest, which contains many hummingbirds, butterflies, and a few different monkeys.
+Manu also includes the highly diverse cloud forest on the Andes, which contains many hummingbirds, butterflies, and a few different monkeys.
 You can combine three lodges of the Cock of the Rock Lodge in the cloud forest, the Manu Wildlife Center to see the larger and more iconic Amazon wildlife, and the Manu Tented Camp to actually get inside the Manu Reserved Zone on the Manu Tapir & Macaws tour.
 This starts straight from Cusco.

 The Pacaya Samiria National Reserve

 A beautiful section of flooded Amazon Rainforest, the Pacaya Samiria National Reserve sits in the northern Peruvian Amazon Rainforest and is accessed from the city of Iquitos, which is the largest city in the world unconnected to any other by road.
-As this is a flooded tropical forest, the best way to get deep into the Pacaya Samiria is by cruise and there are a few different options available.
+Visiting the Pacaya is one of the top things to do in Iquitos, but as this is a flooded tropical forest, the best way to get deep into the Pacaya Samiria is by cruise and there are a few different options available.

 On cruises into the Pacaya Samiria, you can will be escorted through the rainforest on skiff expeditions led by some of the best guides available.
 Enjoy spotting howler monkeys, capuchins, squirrel monkeys, saki monkeys and tamarins making their way through the branches as you watch from the comfort of the skiff.
 The reserve contains a healthy population of jaguar, tapir, two and three toed sloths, and many more.
 Spot colorful birds flying over the trees, such as aracari toucans, paradise tanagers, and blue and gold macaw parrots.